 The sooner you beat it to the ground, the sooner you would get rid of anxiety and negative emotions.
 This applies to all kinds of problems, not work problems.

-1. Learn to Look at Things Objectively
+1. Look at Things Objectively

 As easy as it sounds, we almost never do that.
 We focus on our reactions instead.